prggmr/zf2-docpx/zend/Adapter/Ldap.rst

 setUsername
 -----------

-.. function:: setUsername($username)
+.. function:: setUsername()

     Sets the username for binding

-    :param string $username: The username for binding
+    :param string: The username for binding

     :rtype: Ldap Provides a fluent interface